SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 In the example above,
-``incrementBySeven`` and ``incrementByTen`` are constants, but the closures they refer to are still able to increment the ``runningTotal`` variables that they have captured.
+``incrementBySeven`` and ``incrementByTen`` are constants, but the closures these constants refer to are still able to increment the ``runningTotal`` variables that they have captured.
 This is because functions and closures are :newTerm:`reference types`.